Can you ever have enough money? Don’t be fooled. You’ll always want more.

 3 Reasons Why First Time Homebuyers Need to Act Fast

-- Time to Close: Many don’t understand that about the quickest you can find a home, negotiate the contract, haggle over repairs, wait through the financing process and close on a home is 30 days.
+Time to Close: Many don’t understand that about the quickest you can find a home, negotiate the contract, haggle over repairs, wait through the financing process and close on a home is 30 days.
 And that’s super fast!
 Most deals take longer with some much longer.
-Waiting to the last minute is a bad idea for such an important decision.
+Waiting until the last minute is a bad idea for such an important decision.

-- Financing Dilemmas: Financing can be tricky for those with little or bad credit.
+Financing Dilemmas: Financing can be tricky for those with little or bad credit.
 Those who haven’t bought a home yet are less likely to have had time to build up their credit.
 These buyers need to allow for more time, not less, with the purchase of their home.

 So the bottom line is… if you are a first time home buyer looking to buy a new Louisville home, you better start right now.
 Otherwise, there are a large number of reasons that you’ll be missing out— 8,000 reasons to be exact.